mongodb/docs/source/applications/aggregation.rst

 Early Filtering
 ~~~~~~~~~~~~~~~

-Because you will always call :mjs:func:`aggregate` on a
+Because you will always call :func:`aggregate` on a
 :term:`collection` object, which inserts the *entire* collection into
 the aggregation pipeline, you may want to increase efficiency in some
 situations by avoiding scanning an entire collection.